StRobertCHS-ICS4U1b-201819/tdd-git-assignment-spongebob-and-patrick/README.md

 * you are not permitted to use any python statistics packages i.e numpy, scipy

-## 3) Testing Details
+## 2) Testing Details
 * All tests are to be written in a file called **test_statTools.py**
 * Be sure to follow the *red-green-refactor* process and write a test before implementing any code.
 * Be sure to consider black-box and white-box test cases for your functions.

-## 4) Git/Github Branches and Commits
+## 3) Git/Github Branches and Commits
 * Refer to the set up instructions for assignment to create the proper git environment for your project.
 * Each partner should develop in their own branch
 * Only completed functions should be merged back into the master branch (stable code)
 * Commits must be logged after the passing of each test.
-* All code must be pushed to the your project fork in GitHub.
+* All code must be pushed to the your repository in Github

-## 5) Submission
-* Upon completion of the project, a *pull request* must be issued from the project fork in GitHub.